ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In these protocols and message formats the DevID secret is used to sign a nonce or similar to prove the association of the DevID certificates with the device.

 By contrast, EAT standardizes a message format that is sent to a relying party, the very thing that is not defined in {{IEEE.802.1AR}}.
-Nor does EAT give details on how keys, data and such are stored protected and accessed.
+Nor does EAT give details on how keys, data and such are stored, protected and accessed.
 EAT is intended to work with a variety of different on-device implementations ranging from minimal protection of assets to the highest levels of asset protection.
 It does not define any particular level of defense against attack, instead providing a set of security considerations.